GoogleCloudPlatform/stackdriver-errors-js/README.md

 # Experimental Client-side JavaScript library for Stackdriver Error Reporting

 > **This is not an official Google product.** This module is experimental and may not be ready for use.
-> This module uses APIs that may be undocumented and are subject to change without notice.

 [![Build Status](https://travis-ci.org/GoogleCloudPlatform/stackdriver-errors-js.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/stackdriver-errors-js)
 [![Dependency Status](https://david-dm.org/GoogleCloudPlatform/stackdriver-errors-js.svg)](https://david-dm.org/GoogleCloudPlatform/stackdriver-errors-js)